networknt/light-doc/content/en/concern/client.md

 ### Post Request

-I got a lot of questions on how to make a post request to the server and above is an example.
+I got a lot of questions on how to make a post request to the server, and the above is an example.
 Please remember the following.

 * You need the following headers.